-The Hebrew verb ארה ('arah), means to pluck or gather.
+The Hebrew verb ארה ('ara) means to pluck, collect or gather.
 This verb occurs a mere two times: Song of Solomon 5:1, "I have gathered my myrrh... ," and Psalm 80:12, "...so that all who pass that way pluck its fruit".

-But the derivatives of this verb occur much more frequent:
+But the derivatives of this verb occur much more frequently:

 - The masculine nouns ארי ('ari) and אריה ('aryeh) both mean lion.
-According to HAW Theological Wordbook of the Old Testament 'these are two of seven words which are translated lion in the Old Testament.
-There is no demonstrable difference between the two.'
+According to HAW Theological Wordbook of the Old Testament "these are two of seven words which are translated lion in the Old Testament.
+There is no demonstrable difference between the two."
 Lions feature in the Bible as the proverbial ferocious animal (Judges 14:5, 1 Samuel 17:34, Proverbs 22:13), as metaphor for the destructive power of God (Isaiah 38:13, Lamentations 3:10), or enemies (Jeremiah 49:19, Joel 1:6, also see 1 Peter 5:8).
-Still, linguistically spoken, the Biblical lion is a creature that gathers.
-In the Bible, a lion is predominantly a gatherer of food to eat.